-Functional magnetic resonance imaging (fMRI) measures the metabolic changes that occur within the brain.
-It may be used to examine the brain’s anatomy, determine which parts of the brain are handling critical functions, evaluate the effects of stroke or disease, or guide brain treatment. fMRI may detect abnormalities within the brain that cannot be found with other imaging techniques.
+Functional magnetic resonance imaging (fMRI) measures the small changes in blood flow that occur with brain activity.
+It may be used to examine the brain’s functional anatomy, (determine which parts of the brain are handling critical functions), evaluate the effects of stroke or other disease, or to guide brain treatment. fMRI may detect abnormalities within the brain that cannot be found with other imaging techniques.

 What is Functional MR Imaging (fMRI) - Brain?

 Magnetic resonance imaging (MRI) is a noninvasive medical test that physicians use to diagnose medical conditions.

 MRI uses a powerful magnetic field, radio frequency pulses and a computer to produce detailed pictures of organs, soft tissues, bone and virtually all other internal body structures.
 MRI does not use ionizing radiation (x-rays).